Only some people know that the correct interpretation and reading of analytical data can guide with less risk.

 PRO TIP: this matrix can be amplified by dividing it by customer clusters

 It's easy to create a simple retargeting campaign by considering the timeframe shown above and showing the most impactful communication you have in your Google Ads Campaign.

-For 90% of e-commerce, this is the most important channel because it is undoubtedly the one with the highest profit margin.
+For 90% of e-commerce, this is the most important channel because it has the highest profit margin.
 So increasing the conversion rate here by 1% most likely means taking home a nice extra margin.

 Again, the channel is among the most profitable, but there aren't many quick tactics to implement in this case.